clintonwoo/hackernews-react-graphql/README.md

 NextJS lets us make a powerful static website but server rendering dynamic routes can be difficult.

-`npm run build-static-website`: Builds static website to /build/static.
-Use a static web server eg. NGINX/Github Pages.
+`npm run build-static-website`: Builds static website to */build/static*.
+Use a static web server *eg.* NGINX/Github Pages.

 ## Contributing
 Pull requests are welcome.
 File an issue for ideas, conversation or feedback.